microsoft/advanced-formula-environment/README.md

 - Edit all named formulas using a single code editor.
 - Quickly reuse LAMBDA formulas by importing them from GitHub gists, or by copying them for other workbooks.

 The advanced formula environment works in Excel for Desktop, Web, and Mac, without installing any additional software.
-All you need to do to get started is get the add-in from the Office store.
+All you need to do to get started is get the add-in from the Office store: https://aka.ms/get-afe.

 The Microsoft Garage is an outlet for experimental projects for you to try.
 Learn more at https://garage.microsoft.com.